Confidential consultation 24/7 (323) 888-4325

 For many years, our team has been representing injured employees across California.
 During our time in business, we have gained key experience in a variety of case types and circumstances.
 This experience makes us confident that we can properly represent you in any type of workers’ compensation scenario that you may be facing.

 Our firm was built on a foundation of trust and connection.
 We aim to foster real trust with our clients by being honest, reliable, and tenacious in our pursuit of justice.
 Our workers’ compensation lawyers work diligently on behalf of our clients.
 We make sure that the employees that we represent get the care and support that they need during this difficult time.
+If you have suffered a construction site injury, our experienced construction site injury lawyers are here to ensure that you receive the compensation and legal support you deserve.

 You need an injury lawyer who can provide honest and trustworthy legal counsel.
 Look no further than our team at Canlas Law Group.